 Unfortunately, this resource is missing from 99% of Caltrans right-of-ways, and less than 1% Purple Needlegrass cover, still exists on Mid-Pen lands.
 Neither agency had established any program to manage, conserve, or restore this species, considering that these natives will be an extremely valuable restoration resource for the future.

-Also, Mid-Pen's five-year 2003 Strategic Plan mistakenly placed invasive weeds in almost last place priority, in third place, at http://www.openspace.org/plans_projects/resource_policies.asp .
+Also, Mid-Pen's five-year 2003 Strategic Plan mistakenly placed invasive weeds in almost last place priority, in third place, originally on the web at http://www.openspace.org/plans_projects/resource_policies.asp .

 FAREWELL TO SPRING and OWL'S CLOVER were very common low-growing native wildflower on Mid-pen and Caltrans lands at one time, and could become common again, once the exotic plants are successfully managed.
 Photograph Russian Ridge 2003.

 The COMPLETE FAILURE of the 2007 burn, to manage any weeds:

 Burn July 2007

 Same site, May 2008, the weeds back in full

 This is another attempt by the District to burn the exact same area to manage the weeds.
 Another illegal burn was October 2002, 65 acres, northern area of Russian Ridge, conducted by Jerry Hull of Ambient Control Systems (Photo above :Illegal Cal Fire burn July 26, 2007 of the northern portion of the Russian Ridge Preserve, 120 acres).

 THE EFFECTS OF FIRE are cheap and dramatic, but in the long term, and by itself, does very little to increase the percentage cover of the native bunchgrass plants, that are the keystone species of your "native grassland ecosystem" that you are supposedly managing.